cosmos/interchain-security/tests/mbt/model/README.md

 * `EndAndBeginBlockForConsumer(chain: Chain, timeAdvancement: Time)`: On the consumer `chain`, ends the current block, and begins a new one.
 Again, all the logic in EndBlock/BeginBlock happens here, like validator set change maturations.
 * `DeliverVscPacket(receiver: Chain)`: Delivers a pending VSCPacket from the provider to the consumer `receiver`.
 * `DeliverVscMaturedPacket(receiver: Chain)`: Delivers a pending VSCMaturedPacket from the consumer `receiver` to the provider.
+* `KeyAssignment(chain: Chain, validator: Node, consumerAddr: ConsumerAddr)` (only when running with `--step stepKeyAssignment`): Assigns the `consumerAddr` to the `validator` on the `chain`.
+Note that we use "key" and "consumerAddr" pretty much interchangeably, as the model makes no differentiation between private keys, public keys, addresses, etc, as it doesn't model the cryptography.

 ### State machines

 There are 3 different "state machine layers" that can be put on top of the core logic.
+Some layers include extra logic, need other invariants, ...

 #### ccv_model.qnt
 This is the most general state machine layer.
 It allows the most behaviour, in particular it allows abitrary clock drift between chains, it allows starting and stopping consumer chains during runtime, etc.
 This layer is most useful for model checking, because it encompasses the most behaviour.
+As an optional module, it can also include KeyAssignment.

+##### KeyAssignment

+To run with key assignment, specify the step flag: `--step stepKeyAssignment`.

+KeyAssignment also needs some different invariants, see below.

 #### ccv_boundeddrift.qnt
 This state machine layer is more restricted to generate more interesting traces: